terales/blackbird-docs/src/content/docs/apps/Jira.mdx

 - **Set custom dropdown field value** sets the value of a custom dropdown field for a specific issue.
 - **Get custom date field value** returns the value of a custom date field for a specific issue.
 - **Set custom date field value** sets the value of a custom date field for a specific issue.
+- **Get custom multiselect field values** gets the selected values of a multiple choice select list custom field for a specific issue.

 ### User Actions